 Mendip stoves recommends that your model needs to have the ash removed from the stove at regular intervals (weekly if used daily).
 Allowing the ash pan to over flow can impede the function of the stove and can cause possible damage to the stove grate and ash pan.
-To remove ash pan, use heat protecting glove provided.
-Lift and pull out of firebox chamber.
-Take care to support ash pan during movement.
-Make sure the stove is completely cold before cleaning out ash (embers can remain hot for over 24 hours).
+To remove the ash pan, use the heat protecting glove provided.
+Lift and pull the ash pan out of firebox chamber.
+Take care to support the ash pan during movement.
+Make sure the stove is completely cold before cleaning out the ash (embers can remain hot for over 24 hours).
 Ash must be stored in a non-combustible container and must not be mixed with other combustible waste.